-- 3.1 In order to keep children safe and provide appropriate care for them, accurate and up to date information regarding: - · Names, contact details and relationship to the child of any persons with whom the child normally lives - Names and contact details of persons with parental responsibility (if different from above) - Emergency contact details (if different from above).
-We encourage all parents/carers to provide more than one emergency contact, providing the school with additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern - Details of any persons authorised to collect the child from school (if different from above) - Any relevant court orders in place including those with affect any person's access to the child (eg Residence Order, Contact Order, Care Order, Injunctions etc) - If the child is or has been supported on a Child Protection Plan - If the child is or has been supported through an Early Help Assessment (EHA) or Child in Need (CIN) process - If the child is Looked After Child (LAC) or previously looked after - · Name and contact details of GP - Any other factors which may impact on the safety and welfare of the child
+To keep children safe and provide appropriate care for them, we require accurate and up to date information regarding:

+- Names, contact details and relationship to the child of any persons with whom the child normally lives - Names and contact details of persons with parental responsibility (if different from above) - Emergency contact details (if different from above).
+We encourage all parents/carers to provide more than one emergency contact, providing the school with additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern - Details of any persons authorised to collect the child from school (if different from above) - Any relevant court orders in place including those with affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc) - If the child is or has been supported on a Child Protection Plan - If the child is or has been supported through an Early Help Assessment (EHA) or Child in Need (CIN) process - If the child is Looked After Child (LAC) or previously looked after - Name and contact details of GP - Any other factors which may impact on the safety and welfare of the child - If the child is a young carer - If the child is supported through private fostering or kinship arrangements (Appendix 6)